marciomat/reverse_engineering/hackthebox/headache/README.md

 The tricks start even before `main()` function call.

 Here we can see, in the third line, a jump instruction `jne 0x1352` right after a `cmp dword [rbp - 4], 0`.
-As we can see, this jump is skipping the `call main` and, instead, it calls `fcn.000013c1`.
+As we can see, this jump is skipping the call to `main` and, instead, it calls `fcn.000013c1`.

 ```assembly
             0x0000130b      488d3df61c00.  lea rdi, [0x00003008]       ; "a15abe90c112d09369d9f9da9a8c046e"